Follow us through our various online blogs, groups and forums

 For questions on any topic, we can help you through the discussion forums we have made available for client support and general questions using Google Groups.

-You need to have an existing Google/Gmail or G Suite account to access these forums.
-If you don’t have a Google account, you can easily set one up for free by creating a free Google Gmail account, or just a Google Account only that uses a non-google email address that you already own.
+To access these forums you will need to have an existing Google/Gmail or G Suite account.
+If you don’t have a Google account, you can easily set one up for free by creating a free Google Gmail account, or just a Google Account only that allows you to log in with an email address that you already have.